Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

-Copyright (c) 2021 Graphcore Ltd. All rights reserved.

 ## Simple MNIST training example

 This example presents how to train a simple 2-layer fully connected model on the MNIST numeral data set.

 #### Prerequisites

 Before we start the implementation, we need an environment with TensorFlow library that can be run on the IPU.
 To accomplish this, complete the following steps - install the Poplar SDK and Make sure to run the `enable.sh` script for Poplar and activate a Python virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.

-Let's validate the installation, import the libraries and check the tensorflow version:
+Let's validate the installation, import the libraries and check the tensorflow
+version:

 ```python